202C-Pilot/202C-Master-Course/forums-class-discussions.md

 ## Class Discussion 7.
 Reading: Preparing Job Application Materials.

-Job application materials are important insofar as they serve as a representation of you and your qualifications in your quest to secure employment.
+Job application materials are important because they serve as a representation of you and your qualifications in your quest to secure employment.
 This discussion focuses what makes a resume effective and how best to craft one.

 Using the language and concepts of this lesson's reading, compose a substantive discussion post that addresses some or all of the prompts below.
 Because we're looking to foster discussion here, try to end your post with a question or two for your classmates to consider.

 Prompts for Discussion

 * What makes a resume effective?
-* What seem to be the strengths of each sample resume?
-What makes them effective?
-* What seem to be the weaknesses of each sample resume?
-What makes them ineffective?
-* Which of the sample resumes do you think is the most effective?
+* What are some effective aspects of the samples?
 Why?
-* Which of the sample resumes do you think is the least effective?
+* What are some ineffective aspects of the samples?
 Why?
-* What might you do to insure that your resume is as effective as possible?
-What ideas or strategies might you adopt from the sample resumes?
+* What might you do in your own work to ensure that your project is as effective as possible?
+* What ideas or strategies might you adopt from these samples?
 What might you avoid?

 ## Class Discussion 8.
 Reading: Communicating Persuasively